 \subsection{Markov Decision Process Formulation}

 The beam-weight optimization problem in~\eqref{eq:opt_problem} is reformulated as a Markov decision process (MDP) $\langle\mathcal{S},\mathcal{A},\mathcal{P},\mathcal{R},\gamma\rangle$.
-At each discrete time step $t$, the environment (\textit{BeamEnv}) generates a state vector $\bm{s}_t\in\mathcal{S}$ that encapsulates both geometric and signal-level features of $M$ visible beams.
-These include normalized beam distances, azimuth-elevation indicators, per-beam SINR metrics, previous residual errors, and prior weight distributions.
+At each discrete time step $t$, the environment (\textit{BeamEnv}) generates a state vector $\bm{s}_t\in\mathcal{S}$ that encapsulates both geometric and signal-level features of $M$ visible satellite links.
+These include normalized satellite distances (or slant ranges), azimuth-elevation indicators, per-satellite SINR metrics, previous residual errors, and prior weight distributions.

-\textbf{Action parameterization.} To comply with DQN's discrete-action setting, we quantize the continuous beam weights into a finite action set constructed by top-$K$ beam selections and coarse weight levels $\{0,0.25,0.5,0.75,1\}$, followed by $\ell_1$ normalization.
+\textbf{Action parameterization.} To comply with DQN's discrete-action setting, we quantize the continuous satellite weights into a finite action set constructed by top-$K$ satellite selections and coarse weight levels $\{0,0.25,0.5,0.75,1\}$, followed by $\ell_1$ normalization.
 Near-duplicate actions are pruned by correlation screening to keep the action set tractable.

 The agent selects a discrete action $a_t\in\mathcal{A}$, which is mapped to a normalized weight vector $\bm{w}_t$ applied to the WLS estimator.
 After performing the WLS estimation $\hat{\bm{x}}_t$, the environment computes the positioning error $e_t=\|\hat{\bm{x}}_t-\bm{x}_{\text{true}}\|_2$ and generates a scalar reward $r_t$ that reflects both accuracy and stability: